 Afterwards, we drive to Sigiriya and check-in to the hotel.
 The remainder of the day is free at leisure.

-Enjoy breakfast at the hotel and then depart for the rock fortress of Sigiriya, the impressive 5th century UNESCO World Heritage Site that rises 600 feet from the plains overlooking the surrounding countryside giving far-reaching views.
+Depart for the rock fortress of Sigiriya, the impressive 5th century UNESCO World Heritage Site that rises 600 feet from the plains overlooking the surrounding countryside giving far-reaching views.
 Used as a safe haven from invaders, the route to the top is up a series of steep steps and gangways.
 From the base, where a moat surrounds impressive water gardens, we ascend 200m, passing an overhanging rock under which superb portraits of native maidens holding flowers and temple offerings still adorn the rock wall.
 Crowning the flat-topped summit of the rock are remains of the King's Summer Palace from where there are breathtaking views of the surrounding countryside.
-The descent is much easier and you can cool off in the hotel pool at dusk.

 After lunch, take a short drive to Dambulla for a tour of the magnificent Cave Temple, one of the most impressive sites in Sri Lanka.
 The caves walls are alive with frescoes of religious and secular scenes and beautiful geometric designs in warm oranges and golds.
 This UNESCO World Heritage Site is a perfect location to view evolution of ancient Sri Lankan art and is an important historical site due to the amalgamation of the material from many eras.